mlekhi/housing/public/content/student-dense-areas.md

 - 9, 31 are the routes for the north side of Sarnia and Wonderland.
 - 91/17 to Oxford/Wharncliffe with a connecting bus can also work.

 Commute times range from 20–40 minutes, so planning ahead is key.
-These routes can have infrequent service, and some (like 31) stop running relatively earlyat night.
+These routes can have infrequent service, and some (like 31) stop running relatively early at night.

 ### Access to Amenities and Essential Services